openshift/ansible-service-broker/docs/specs/apb.yml-plan-support.md

 * Obviously this is a large, breaking change to **all** existing APBs and their `apb.yml` files.
 How do we want to make across the board so things get rolled out as smoothly as possible?
-* Is this a good opportunity to have the broker start respecting the version label found on apbs?
+* Is this a good opportunity to have the broker start respecting the version label found on APBs?
 I think it makes sense to have that in lock setup with broker release versions.
 Is broker master considered `0.10` since it's `release-0.9++`?

 ## Full examples